GIPO: Gaussian Importance Sampling Policy Optimization: Experiments and Results

 \subsection{Meta-World: Main learning outcomes across tasks}

 We report episodic average return as the primary learning outcome.
-Figure~\ref{fig:return_curves_3tasks} shows learning curves over environment steps for three Meta-World~\citep{yu2020meta} tasks, with the stale regime on the top row and the fresh regime on the bottom row.
+Figure~\ref{fig:return_curves_3tasks} shows learning curves over environment steps for three Meta-World~\citep{yu2020meta} tasks, with stale regime in the left column and fresh regime in the right column.

 In these traces, separation between ratio-handling strategies is larger in the stale regime, where replay contains many older samples.
 In the reported runs, GIPO attains higher episodic returns than PPO-Clip on the displayed tasks and is also higher than SAPO in these traces.
 The differences are reflected in earlier progress and a higher return level toward the end of training.
 In contrast, PPO-Clip often saturates earlier at a lower return level in the same stale setting.
 In the fresh regime, methods are closer on some tasks and the ordering is more task-dependent.